-Japan is a much more cash-oriented society than the U.S. Therefore, past participants suggest using several methods to ensure that you can access your money, including having some Yen upon arrival, opening a bank account, having a credit and a debit card, and having traveler's checks.
-Details are given below.
+Japan is a much more cash-oriented society than the U.S. Therefore, past participants suggest using several methods to ensure that you can access your money, including having some Yen upon arrival, opening a bank account, and having a credit and a debit card, details are given below.